scipy-lectures/scientific-python-lectures/packages/scikit-image/index.rst

 ..............................

-The random walker algorithm (:func:`skimage.segmentation.random_walker`) is similar to the Watershed, but with a more "probabilistic" appraoch.
+The random walker algorithm (:func:`skimage.segmentation.random_walker`) is similar to the Watershed, but with a more "probabilistic" approach.
 It is based on the idea of the diffusion of labels in the image::

     >>> # Transform markers image so that 0-valued pixels are to